San Antonio Oil Field Injury Attorneys

 Have you been involved in a serious accident in a South Texas oil field?
 Has a loved one passed away prematurely due to a fatal oil field accident anywhere in Texas?
-If so, contact our personal injury lawyers immediately.
+If so, contact our San Antonio Oil Field Injury Lawyers immediately.

 We serve people throughout Texas and the nation, including the cities of San Antonio, Dallas, Houston, Austin, Laredo, Midland and Corpus Christi.

 At Wyatt Law Firm, we believe in pursuing full justice and compensation for our clients.
 We will put all our efforts, manpower and experience into fighting for you!

 We do not let blatant acts of negligence or carelessness go unanswered.
 By investigating your claim thoroughly and intensively, we can uncover liable parties that have contributed to your injuries.
 From negligent employers to careless industrial product manufacturers, we are not afraid to go up against major corporate entities and demand the justice you deserve.

 We Represent People After Oil Rig Explosions and Offshore Injuries

 If you or a family member suffered serious injuries in an oil field accident in South Texas, you need the right legal guidance right away.
 The same is true if your family sustained a tragic loss due to a fatal oil field or offshore accident.
 You want the right law firm on your side that knows how to seek full justice for your losses.
 You want a San Antonio oil field accident lawyer from Wyatt Law Firm.

 Our law firm represents clients across the State of Texas, including in and around San Antonio, Austin, Laredo, Houston, Dallas, Corpus Christi, Midland, and more.
 We know the protections of injury victims under the law, and we stand up to oil companies and other parties to protect all of our clients’ rights.